Fishing Report Date: 03-07-2015

+Fly-wise things haven’t really changed since earlier in the winter.
 Your starting lineup should include some type of mysis in the mix, like the Minute Mysis, BTS Mysis, Charlie’s Mysis etc. We’ve had best success on sizes 16-18.
-Other small midges are also finding fish such as Pure Midge Larva in red and cream, Black RS-2′s in #22, #22 Chocolate Emergers, #18 Two Bit Hooker, #20 Rainbow Warrior, and #22 UV Emergers.
+Other small midges are also consistently pulling fish.
+Pure Midge Larva in red and cream, Black RS-2′s in #22, #22 Chocolate Emergers, #18 Two Bit Hooker, #20 Rainbow Warrior, and #22 UV Emergers are all winners.

 Wind Conditions: Light-Breeze